cutlets14/fcc_react/README.md

    3. In a declarative sense, we get to write JS as if it were HTML.

 JSX = JavaScript XML
-1. A flavor of JS that looks a lot like HTML.
+1. A flavor of JS that is neither a string nor HTML.
+For example, `const element = <h1>Hello, world!</h1>;`
 2. Introducing JSX to React made it so that React is more declarative rather than imperative.
+Said differently, using JSX with React allows one to describe what the UI should look like.
+3. React doesn't require JSX, but most people find it helpful as a visual aid when working with UI inside the JS code.
+4. Instead of artificially separating *technologies* by putting markup and logic in separate files, React separates *concerns* with loosely coupled units called components that contain both.